 Marjorie Mutch (later Campbell) graduated with a Diploma in Interior Decorating from the University of Manitoba in 1944.
 During her studies, Mutch was awarded the Hudson’s Bay bursary and the Milton S. Osborne bursary.

 In 1946, Mutch began working for the architectural firm Green Blankstein Russell (GBR).
-At the time of her hiring, Mutch was the only interior designer to be retained on staff by an architectural firm in Western Canada, and quite possibly in all of Canada.
+When she was hired, Mutch was the only interior designer retained on staff by an architectural firm in Western Canada, and possibly in all of Canada.
 While working at GBR, Mutch also gave a series of lectures on interior design at the YWCA.

 Mutch passed away on October 29, 1996.